Bachelor of Science (traditional)

 The purpose of the Ph.D. program is to prepare nurse scholars and researchers capable of advancing nursing knowledge through the development and testing of nursing theory and the conduct of research in clinical practice.

-Nurses who have completed a Master’s Degree may choose additional preparation in Education, Administration, or in advanced practice specializing in Family Nurse Practitioner or Acute Care Nurse Practitioner or Adult-Gerontological Nurse Practitioner/Clinical Nurse Specialist.
+Nurses who have completed a Master’s Degree may choose additional preparation in Education or in advanced practice specializing in Family Nurse Practitioner, Acute Care Nurse Practitioner or Adult-Gerontological Nurse Practitioner/Clinical Nurse Specialist.